Last updated: Jan 9, 2019

 - Write and doodle your notes with Fiftythree’s Paper app

-- Use a tiny notebook
+- Use a beautiful notebook

 - Fill out a pack of sticky notes